en |

 A Cuban Business Visa will allow entry into Cuba for business-related activities.

-3. The Cuban Tourist Card
+3. The Cuban eVisa

 This is the most common type of visa issued to foreign nationals visiting Cuba.
 It is valid for a single entry into Cuba and can be used for a stay of up to 90 days.
+The eVisa also requires a completed D’Viajeros form 7 days prior to entry into Cuba.

 The Green Cuba Tourist Card: